Why My Infant Purple Feet Happen? Is Everything Alright?

 Understanding the difference between acrocyanosis and other conditions can help ease your mind:

 In most cases, purple hands and toes in babies are completely normal.
-However, you should reach out to a pediatrician if:
+However, parents should reach out to a pediatrician or healthcare professional if:

 • The discoloration does not improve after warming your baby up.